rudrathegreat/Gaia-EDR3-Stellar-Clusters/README.md

 ## Results

 To see what the results look like, refer to figures 1 and 2 below.
 These figures are explained in more detail [here](https://github.com/rudrathegreat/Gaia-EDR3-Stellar-Clusters/blob/main/plots/docs.md).
 Figures similar to figure 1 have been created for each of the stellar clusters analysed.

+What we find is that there is a small, systematic error in Gaia's parallax data which is dependent on the colour of the stars.

 ## Figure 1: Generated Plot for NGC7789
 ![Generated Plot for NGC7789](https://github.com/rudrathegreat/Gaia-EDR3-Stellar-Clusters/blob/main/plots/NGC7789.png)